 There are various reasons why employers look to the security of a settlement agreement when wishing to terminate an employee’s contract.
 This could be due to redundancy, disciplinary or performance issues, or to resolve an ongoing dispute within the business.

-It is crucial that you approach this situation with the delicacy required and that you are aware of the possibilities but also your legal obligations attached to a settlement agreement.
+It is crucial that you approach this situation with the delicacy required and that you are aware of the possibilities but also your legal obligations attached to employer settlement agreements.

-Our Employment Law department have years of experience of not only assisting with the drafting and negotiating of settlement agreements but also advising in the initial stages.
+Our Settlement Agreement Solicitors for Employers have years of experience of not only assisting with the drafting and negotiating of settlement agreements but also advising in the initial stages.
 We have answered a variety of the most frequently asked questions, however we would always advise that you contact us to discuss your situation so we can provide tailored advice to achieve the best outcome for you and your business.

 A settlement agreement is a legally binding contract between an employer and an employee, often used to resolve disputes or potential claims.
 It is vital for employers as it helps minimise the risk of litigation, protects business interests, and ensures a swift and mutually agreeable resolution to employment-related issues.